Generic Name: ocrelizumab (ok-re-LIZ-ue-mab)

 - Infusion reaction, history of—Should not be used in patients with this condition.

 A nurse or other trained health professional will give you ocrelizumab in a medical facility.
 It is given through a needle placed into one of your veins.

 Ocrelizumab should come with a Medication Guide.
 Read and follow the instructions carefully.
 Ask your doctor if you have any questions.

 It is very important that your doctor check your progress at regular visits to make sure ocrelizumab is working properly.
 Blood and urine tests may be needed to check for any unwanted effects.

 Ocrelizumab may cause a rare but serious type of an allergic reaction called an infusion reaction.
 This can be life-threatening and requires immediate medical attention.
-Tell your doctor right away if you start to have a cough, difficulty with swallowing, dizziness, fast heartbeat, trouble with breathing, chest tightness, swelling in your face or hands, fever, chills, itching or hives, or lightheadedness or faintness, or unusual tiredness or weakness while you are receiving ocrelizumab.
+Tell your doctor right away if you start to have a cough, difficulty with swallowing, sore throat, dizziness, headache, nausea, fast heartbeat, trouble breathing, chest tightness, swelling in your face or hands, fever, chills, skin itching, redness, rash, or hives, lightheadedness or faintness, or unusual tiredness or weakness while you are receiving ocrelizumab.

-Ocrelizumab may increase your risk of developing infections, including a serious brain infection called progressive multifocal leukoencephalopathy.
+Ocrelizumab may increase your risk of developing infections.
 Avoid being near people who are sick or have infections while you are using ocrelizumab.
 Wash your hands often.
 Also tell your doctor if you have ever had an infection that would not go away or an infection that kept coming back.